Gunfire erupts in Somali capital amid president's standoff

 The soldiers were believed to have entered the city from military bases outside Mogadishu.
 Most of them belong to the clan of former presidents Hassan Sheikh Mohamud and Sharif Sheikh Ahmed.
 Both have vowed to forcefully dislodge the president if he does not return to negotiations over the election delay or resign.

-Mohamed in a tweet alleged that forces loyal to the president has attacked his house, adding that “I've warned and am now repeating how dangerous it is to politicize security.
+Mohamud in a tweet alleged that forces loyal to the president had attacked his house, adding that “I've warned and am now repeating how dangerous it is to politicize security.
 (Mohamed) will shoulder the responsibility of whatever happens as a result of this.”

 “We cannot accept another Siad Barre,” one of the mutinous soldiers said, referring to the dictator whose toppling in 1991 led to three decades of conflict, first among warlords and then by the al-Shabab extremist group.